Cherry Tree Cottage

 Cherry Tree Cottage is a quaint stone built cottage which offers delightful accommodation lovingly cared for and interestingly converted with its bedrooms at ground level and living space on the first floor.
 The cottage sits peacefully in a small cul-de-sac just a few paces from the village green and has a private paved garden to the side.

 A hallway provides access to the first floor stairway, two bedrooms and a stylish bathroom with bath, shower, washbasin and toilet.
 One bedroom contains a double bed, with an original fitted cupboard and large picture window to over look the garden.
-The other bedroom has two single beds and a separate hand-basin.
+The other bedroom has two single beds and a separate washbasin.

 The first floor opens into a comfortable lounge with traditional open hearth fireplace and beamed ceiling with views over the garden and the dale.
 Adjoining is a beautifully fitted and well equipped kitchen/dining room with views over the rooftops to the splendour of Wensleydale beyond.